AdobeDocs/commerce-admin.en/help/content-design/media-gallery-asset-management.md

 ---
 title: Media Gallery Asset Management
-description: Learn how to manage uploaded media files, and those that you acquire through an Adobe Stock integration.
+description: Learn how to manage uploaded media files, and assets that you acquire through an Adobe Stock integration.
 ---
 # Media Gallery Asset Management

-The new [Media Gallery](media-gallery.md) provides tools for managing uploaded media files, as well as those that you acquire through an [Adobe Stock integration][adobe-stock-integration].
+The new [Media Gallery](media-gallery.md) provides tools for managing uploaded media files, and assets that you acquire through an [Adobe Stock integration][adobe-stock-integration].
 If you have saved an Adobe Stock [image preview][save-preview], you can also [license][stock-license] the image in the new Media Gallery.

 ## Upload an asset